porscheinformatik/anti-mapper/README.md

 If you want to map an object into a newly created object, then you implement a `Transformer`.

-Create a new class and extend `AbstractTransformer`.
+Create a new class and extend the `AbstractTransformer`.
 Make it a singleton - that means, you should always use the same instance for transforming.
 Write it thread-safe - that means, you class should only contain final fields!

-Call the class something like `*Mapper`, even if it is just a Transformer.
+Call the class something like `*Mapper` (even if it is just a Transformer).
 This is convenient and makes it easier to find and recognize mapper classes.

 A `Transformer` is an interface with one method to implement: